carlostxm/carto-app/README.md

 | layerCounter    | number                         | Count of the layers created used to create a basic UUID generation function                           |

 `datasets`, `layers`, and `layerVisConfigs` has been modeled as an object indexed by a dataset or layer `id`.
 The other options analyzed were using an `Array` or a `Map`.
 Finally, data is stored in plain objects because is serializable and optimizes the read/remove operations. `Map` was discarded because in case of implementing persistence, it makes harder the serialization in the local storage or an external service.

-### State Management

-There are state dependencies between components that make necesssary a global state management solution.

-This application uses **React Context** because the overhead added by the **Redux** boilerplate is too much for a small application.
-The tradeoff is the performance penalty added by **React Context**, although is not appreciated in this application, it should be considered for enterprise-grade applications where **Redux** is more suitable.

-Although **React Context** is used, the architecture has been defined similarly to the **Redux** architecture, using `actions` and `reducers`, which would simplify the migration in the case that is required.

-#### useMapLayers

-The current `state` and `action`'s dispatcher are accessible by a dedicated hook called `useMapLayers`.

-#### Reducer

-All the state management logic in the `mapLayersReducer` allows being reused by the different components, having specialized rendering components.

-#### Actions

-All state changes are driven by actions that are thrown from the components.
-Action types are defined in the `actions/actionTypes.ts` file.

 ## Asynchronous Requests